jolocom/Stacks-did-method/docs/DID_Method_Spec.md

 section 3.3, the keys associated with a DID can be rotated after the DID was created (e.g. by issuing a [`name-transfer`](https://github.com/blockstack/stacks-blockchain/blob/master/src/chainstate/stacks/boot/bns.clar#L679) operation designating a new owner in the case of an on-chain BNS name).

-Simillarly to the process described in subsection 3.2.3, the latest state associated with the relevant BNS name (either on-chain or off-chain) is retrieved, and, in case the owner of the underlying name has changed since the DID's creation,  the new public key needs to be retrieved and verified.
+Similarly to the process described in subsection 3.2.3, the latest state associated with the relevant BNS name (either on-chain or off-chain) is retrieved, and, in case the owner of the underlying name has changed since the DID's creation,  the new public key needs to be retrieved and verified.

-The process for retrieving the key is simillar to the one described in section 3.2.1, namely it consists of fetching the latest zone file for the BNS name, finding the relevant `URI` resource record, fetching the referenced signed JSON Web Token, verifying the signature and the included public key(s), and finally
+The process for retrieving the key is similar to the one described in section 3.2.1, namely it consists of fetching the latest zone file for the BNS name, finding the relevant `URI` resource record, fetching the referenced signed JSON Web Token, verifying the signature and the included public key(s), and finally